usix79/fable-expo/README.md

-# Minimum Expo project with F# and Fable
+# Minimum Expo app with F# and Fable

 This is minimum setup of [Expo](https://expo.io) with F# and Fable (with Elmish).
 This lets you use Expo platform and SDK in conjunction with F#!